Iltotore/SpigotMetadataAPI/README.md

 ![Build badge](https://img.shields.io/github/workflow/status/Iltotore/EntityMetadataAPI/Java%20CI/master) ![License Badge](https://img.shields.io/github/license/Iltotore/EntityMetadataAPI) ![Release badge](https://img.shields.io/github/v/release/Iltotore/EntityMetadataAPI)

 ## Description
 EntityMetadataAPI is an API to edit entities's data from 1.8.8 to 1.14.4.
 It support NBT tags and [DataWatchers](https://wiki.vg/Entity_metadata).
 It allows Spigot developers to access Minecraft features that Spigot doesn't support without worry about version.
+You can also use this API to edit NBT files like players's one.
+You can for example edit the position, the inventory, potion effects etc... of an offline player.

 ## Add to project